apache/cordova-plugin-inappbrowser/README.md

     - __hardwareback__: set to `yes` to use the hardware back button to navigate backwards through the `InAppBrowser`'s history.
 If there is no previous page, the `InAppBrowser` will close.
 The default value is `yes`, so you must set it to `no` if you want the back button to simply close the InAppBrowser.
     - __mediaPlaybackRequiresUserAction__: Set to `yes` to prevent HTML5 audio or video from autoplaying (defaults to `no`).
     - __shouldPauseOnSuspend__: Set to `yes` to make InAppBrowser WebView to pause/resume with the app to stop background audio (this may be required to avoid Google Play issues like described in [CB-11013](https://issues.apache.org/jira/browse/CB-11013)).
+    - __useWideViewPort__: Sets whether the WebView should enable support for the "viewport" HTML meta tag or should use a wide viewport.
+When the value of the setting is `no`, the layout width is always set to the width of the WebView control in device-independent (CSS) pixels.
+When the value is `yes` and the page contains the viewport meta tag, the value of the width specified in the tag is used.
+If the page does not contain the tag or does not provide a width, then a wide viewport will be used. (defaults to `yes`).

     iOS only: